 Both Gottman and Brown draw on the Stone Center’s Strategies of Disconnection, which propose that people respond in one of three ways when hurt: by moving away, moving toward, or moving against that which feels painful.
-And what I find interesting is that while Gottman advocates for turning toward your partner when injured, and Brown speaks more to leaning into (and getting curious about) our own uncomfortable emotions, both are emotion-embracing and courageous stances that emphasize mutuality over individualism.
+Gottman advocates for turning toward your partner when injured.
+Brown speaks more to leaning into (and getting curious about) our own uncomfortable emotions.
+Both are emotion-embracing and courageous stances that emphasize mutuality over individualism.

 Running toward heartbreak

-It involves little (and big) reckonings as Brown calls them, sliding door moments where we pause long enough to reflect and ask ourselves (and each other), “What is going on right now?”
+It involves little (and big) reckonings, as Brown calls them.
+In these sliding door moments, we pause long enough to reflect and ask ourselves (and each other), “What is going on right now?”
 Together, we cultivate a broader understanding of a disagreement or hurt feelings, one not possible when left alone in our heads to spin narratives that defend our most vulnerable parts and simultaneously ensure that we will go to our grave more swiftly, lonely, and armored.

-When I reflect on the lessons of Gottman and Brown, one concept stands out: we must run headlong into heartbreak because there are things far worse than having our hearts broken.
-Such as the harm we inflict on our loved ones when we disown pain and transmit it onto them.
-And the legacy of trauma that ripples into our children’s hearts and the generations to come—veiling us in a seemingly impermeable barrier to vulnerability and all the fruits that go with it.
+When I reflect on the lessons of Gottman and Brown, one concept stands out.
+We must run headlong into heartbreak.
+There are things far worse than having our hearts broken, such as the harm we inflict on our loved ones when we disown pain and transmit it onto them.
+There’s the legacy of trauma that ripples into our children’s hearts and the generations to come—veiling us in a seemingly impermeable barrier to vulnerability and all the fruits that go with it.

 And let us not forget the Harvard Study of Adult Development and the toll that a conflict-laden life combined with emotion-dismissing has on our health.